BhattKanishk/terraform-app/README.md

 5. Create an aws instance and connect with it.

-    ###
-  # To create a bucket for team
+## To create a team / app

-1. Give a new name in [terraform.tfvars] file to app_name.
+1. Give a new name in `terraform.tfvars` file using `app_name`variable.

-2. Change the key name in terraform block in [provider.tf] to the new name given in app_name.
+2. Change the key name in terraform block in `provider.tf` to the new name given in `app_name`.

-3. Delete the previous .tfstate file.
+3. Delete the previous `.tfstate` file.

-4. Now run terraform init command, then terraform plan and finally terraform apply.
+4. Now run `terraform init` command, then `terraform plan` and finally `terraform apply`.

- ### To delete a team bucket
+## To delete a team / app

-1. Give a name of the bucket in [terraform.tfvars] file in app_name which is to be removed.
+1. Give a app name in `terraform.tfvars` file in app_name which is to be removed.

-2. Change the key name in terraform block in [provider.tf] to the name given in app_name.
+2. Change the key name in terraform block in `provider.tf` to the name given in `app_name`.

-3. Delete the previous .tfstate file.
+3. Delete the previous `.tfstate` file.

-4. Now run terraform init command, then terraform plan and finally terraform apply.
+4. Now run `terraform init` command, then `terraform plan` and finally `terraform apply`.